HumanSignal/label-studio/docs/source/templates/generative-llm-ranker.md

 Items can be styled in Style tag by using `.htx-ranker-item` class.

-To start your labeling project:
+## Starting your labeling project

+*Need a hand getting started with Label Studio?
+Check out our [Zero to One Tutorial](https://labelstud.io/blog/zero-to-one-getting-started-with-label-studio/).*

 1. Create new project in Label Studio
 2. Go to `Settings > Labeling Interface > Browse Templates > Generative AI > LLM Ranker`
 3. Save the project

-Alternatively, you can create project by using python SDK:
+Alternatively, you can create project by using our Python SDK:

 ```python
 import label_studio_sdk